 |UMCActive||Used to find out and modify the management of UMC for the current project or component.|

 |UMCOpen||Used to open the window allowing the user to enter a new "User Macro-Code".|

 The input of new User Macro-Codes in an application is child's play.
 If the window allows you to enter a User Macro-Code, the

 icon is displayed beside the minimize icon of the window.
-When this icon is clicked, a wizard is displayed, allowing the end user to create and use his own User Macro-Codes.
+Clicking this icon opens a wizard, allowing the end user to create and use their own User Macro-Codes.

 Importing User Macro-Codes

 - On the "Project" pane, in the "Project" group, expand "Import" and select "User Macro-Codes".